Molecular Imaging Education Resources

 What is molecular imaging?

-The application of single or multi-modality imaging for the spatio-temporal quantitative visualization of molecules and their function in biological and disease processes.
+The application of single or multi-modality imaging for the spatio-temporal visualization of physiology and molecules including their function in biological and disease processes.
 Examples of the former may include analysis of receptors, metabolic changes, molecular motion, and blood flow.
 Example techniques include optical, nuclear medicine, MR, CT and ultrasound.

 Molecular Imaging Education Directory of Knowledge

 This PDF directory outlines a MI topic curriculum across multiple modalities, including contrast and radiopharmaceutical design, imaging tools and functions, regulatory requirements, study design, and potential sources of funding.Download PDF

 Sharing of data across the biomedical research community is vital to advancing research and its clinical translation to patient care.
 Below you will find links to centralized repositories for the public dissemination of proteomic sequence datasets, cancer genomic study results, and de-identified image archives in support of precision medicine.

 NIH Cancer Imaging Program

 Federal programs and resources that support the discovery and development of molecular imaging, biomarkers, and emerging technologies to better understand, detect, treat and monitor cancer therapy and research are listed below.

 National Institutes of Health and RSNA support research and education in MI to advance scientific knowledge, technical capability, and/or clinical practice improvement.
 The National Cancer Institute (NCI), the Cancer Imaging Program (CIP) and RSNA offer various funding resources outlined below:

 Imaging agents and radiotracers developed and approved for clinical use are used in MRI, PET, CT, Ultrasound and x-ray imaging.
 These can be used to diagnose disease as well as monitor treatment effects.
 The following lists include current and historical, modality-specific imaging agents and MI radiotracers for reference.